-Effect: Ditch systems with deficit fund balances indicate that measures have not been taken to ensure that an individual ditch system can meet financial obligations.
+Effect: Ditch systems with deficit fund balances indicate that measures may need to be taken to ensure each system can meet financial obligations.
+Interest charges on borrowed funds could be avoided if special assessments were approved to cover the systems' financial obligations.